suman711/rt-dto/README.md

 | DB Driver | psycopg3 | Pre-built wheels, async-native |
 | Workers | asyncio + ThreadPoolExecutor | CPU tasks in threads, I/O tasks async |
 | Containers | Docker Compose | Reproducible environment |

+**Note:** The package pydantic-core might not yet have pre-built wheels for the latest version of Python and need Microsoft C++ Build Tools to compile from source.
+So its recommeded to run the service in Python 3.11 or Python 3.12 versioned environment on Windows.

 ---